rust-embedded/rust-raspberrypi-OS-tutorials/12_integrated_testing/README.md

 }
 ```

-Note the call to `bsp::driver::driver_manager().qemu_bring_up_console()`.
-Since we are running all
+Note the call to `bsp::driver::qemu_bring_up_console()`.
+Since we are running all our tests inside
-our tests inside `QEMU`, we need to ensure that whatever peripheral implements the kernel's
+`QEMU`, we need to ensure that whatever peripheral implements the kernel's `console` interface is
-`console` interface is initialized, so that we can print from our tests.
-If you recall [tutorial
+initialized, so that we can print from our tests.
+If you recall [tutorial 03], bringing up
-03], bringing up peripherals in `QEMU` might not need the full initialization as is needed on real
+peripherals in `QEMU` might not need the full initialization as is needed on real hardware (setting
-hardware (setting clocks, config registers, etc...) due to the abstractions in `QEMU`'s emulation
+clocks, config registers, etc...) due to the abstractions in `QEMU`'s emulation code.
+So this is an
-code.
-So this is an opportunity to cut down on setup code.
+opportunity to cut down on setup code.

 [tutorial 03]: ../03_hacky_hello_world